Commissions for Subscription Services in Salesforce – Implementation Considerations

 Pull data snapshot from source system(s) → Convert to internal format ("commission-able" events/transactions) → Apply calculation rules → Produce statements

-Therefore, from the Salesforce perspective, the most important thing is to ensure that all the data points are readily available, and the data is correct.
+Therefore, from the Salesforce perspective, the most important thing is to ensure that all the data points are readily available, and the data is accurate.

-For example, Nextian does not contain commissions module.
+For example, Nextian Quote-to-Cash does not include a commissions module.
 Instead, it provides additional data points on quotes, orders and services so it’s easy to plug any user-selected commissions systems into it.

 Conclusions